 There is no ‘set’ amount of time you have to pay off a house by, it all depends on the term of the loan, and other loan conditions which you would have negotiated with your lender.
 Typically, loans will run for terms between 10 and 30 years, depending on your loan type and the monthly repayments you can afford.

-While there is an average mortgage size in Australia, when it comes to mortgage interest rates, there is no ‘average’ interest rate for home loans.
+There is no ‘average’ interest rate for home loans.
 Interest rates are constantly changing depending on the economic climate and the cash rate set by the Reserve Bank of Australia (RBA).

 There is nothing to stop interest rates from rising in the future – and likewise, nothing to stop interest rates from going down.
 It all depends on the economic conditions at play, which is why it’s important for home loan holders to be financially aware.